-OWTS can be utilized for existing and new developments where the discharge is composed of domestic wastewater only (industrial waste discharges are prohibited), and the wastewater flow does not exceed 500 gallons per acre per day as determined in the California Plumbing Code; and for non-residential or mixed use occupancy, using the California Plumbing Code to determine occupant loads.
+OWTS can be utilized for existing and new developments where the discharge is composed of domestic wastewater only (industrial waste discharges are prohibited), and the wastewater flow does not exceed the equivalent of 500 gallons per gross acre per day, not to exceed a total of 10,000 GPD as determined in the CPC.
+The CPC shall be used to determine occupant loads related to OWTS.

-Land use density for single-family and multi-family homes, and commercial developments on individual lots shall be as follows:
+Lot sizes for single family residential homes on individual lots shall be as follows:

-- Individual lots created by subdivision prior to June 16, 1988 shall have a minimum net area of 15,000 square feet (for existing OWTS only). - Individual lots created by subdivision after June 16, 1988 and prior to the effective date of the LAMP shall have a minimum net area of 18,000 square feet. - Individual lots created by subdivision after the effective date of the LAMP shall have a minimum net area of 18,000 square feet.
+- Individual lots created by subdivision prior to June 16, 1988 shall have a minimum net area of 15,000 square feet (for existing OWTS only). - Individual lots created by subdivision after June 16, 1988 and prior to the effective date of the LAMP shall have a minimum net lot area of 18,000 square feet. - Individual lots created by subdivision after the effective date of the LAMP shall have a minimum net lot area of 18,000 square feet.

-OWTS shall not be utilized for new development or for replacement OWTS, where public sewer is available.
-Public sewer availability to a property is determined when the property abuts a public sewer and the building (structure) or exterior drainage facility is within 200 feet of that sewer, as described in the California Plumbing Code.
-A waiver of the connection to sewer may also be considered when connection to the public sewer is technically infeasible, or would create an unreasonable hardship, and in all instances, an OWTS can be installed that will meet the minimum requirements of this LAMP.
+OWTS shall not be utilized for new development or for replacement OWTS, where public sewer is available within 200 feet of the property when measured from the property line to the available sewer.
+A waiver of the connection to sewer for an individual single family home may be considered when connection to the public sewer is technically infeasible, or would create an unreasonable hardship as defined by the CPC.
+In all instances, the OWTS being installed shall meet the minimum requirements of the LAMP.